 The Causeway category consists of three Modular Causeway System (MCS) capability sets, a multi-purpose and modular capability comprised of four subsystems that provide the critical link between strategic shipping and shore discharge allowing throughput despite draft and beach gradient constraints.
 Key Joint Logistics-Over-the-Shore (JLOTS) enablers, the MCS subsystems consist of the Modular Warping Tug (MWT), Roll-on/Roll-off Discharge Facility (RRDF), Causeway Ferry (CF) and Floating Causeway (FC).
 In February 2012, a MCS was employed in support of the National Science Foundation’s “Helping Science in Antarctica” mission at Murdo Station, Antarctica.

 Landing Craft consists of the Logistics Support Vessel (LSV), Landing Craft Utility (LCU) 2000, and Landing Craft Mechanized (LCM) 8 MOD I and MOD II.
 Key JLOTS, littoral supply route and sea-basing enablers, these multi-mission mobility platforms provide inter/intra-theater lift of personnel and material in support of Joint and Army ground forces, delivering cargo from advanced bases and deep draft strategic sealift ships to harbors, inland waterways, remote underdeveloped coastlines and unimproved beaches and degraded/denied ports.
 The Army is about to begin a major Service Life Extension Program (SLEP) which will add ten years of useful life to the aging platform.
-The SLEP process will enable the users to complete their operational mission requirements while the Family of Maneuver Support Vessel (Medium) is being developed as the LCUs replacement.
+The SLEP process will enable the users to complete their operational mission requirements while the Maneuver Support Vessel (Medium) is being developed as the LCUs replacement.

 Logistics Support Vessel (LSV)